frictionlessdata/website-old/guides/point-location-data.md

 #### Thoughts

 * Is there a way to define the bulk of the uri outside of the column and reduce the column entry to the id?
 Is this wise or desirable?
-* How do you the format of the location data found at the uri?
 * How can you be confident the uri is permanent?

 ### 7. GeoJSON